-\subsection{Visualization of Spatial Sensitivity}
+\subsubsection{Visualization of Spatial Sensitivity}

-To verify that patch Re-ID can learn spatial sensitive features, we visualize the relationship between IoU and similarity with ground truth box.
+To verify that patch Re-ID can learn spatial-sensitive features, we draw the IoU-similarity curve: each point in the curve is obtained by calculating the IoU and similarity between a RoI and the ground truth box.
 We randomly select 1000 images from the ImageNet validation set.
 For each image, we sample 20 RoIs with different IoUs (range from 0 to 1) between the ground truth box and RoIs.
-We then apply the RoI Align to ground truth box and each RoI to extract features from conv4\_x feature map since it has a relatively large resolution.
-Denote the feature extracted from ground truth box as $q$ and the feature extracted from RoI having $\alpha$ IoU with ground truth box as $k_{\alpha}$.
-Both $q$ and $k_{\alpha}$ are of shape $(C,S,S)$.
-We calculate the average of cosine similarity between $q$ and $k_{\alpha}$ as:
+We then use the RoI Align to extract region features from conv4\_x feature map, according to the ground truth box and RoIs.
+Denote the feature extracted from a ground truth box as $q$ and a feature extracted from a RoI as $k_{\alpha}$, where the $\alpha$ denotes the IoU between the ground truth box and the RoI.
+Both $q$ and $k_{\alpha}$ are of shape $(C,S\times S)$.
+We calculate an average of cosine similarity between $q$ and $k_{\alpha}$ as:

-where $q_{i,j}$ and $k_{\alpha,i,j}$ are normalized features at position $(i,j)$ of region features.
+where $q_{p}$ and $k_{\alpha,p}$ are normalized features at position $p$ of region features.
 We compare DUPR with MoCo v2 in Fig.~\ref{fig:iou_similarity}.
-This visualization shows that DUPR is more sensitive to IoU as DUPR has a higher slope compared to MoCo v2.
-When IoU between RoI and ground truth box is above 0.5 (usually assigned as positive samples in object detection~\cite{ren2015faster}), DUPR has higher similarity.
-And when IoU is below 0.3 (usually assigned as negative samples), DUPR has a lower similarity.
-Such property makes the representations easy to surpass the false-negative RoIs.
+This visualization shows that DUPR is more sensitive to IoU: DUPR has a steeper slope than MoCo v2.
+When IoU between RoI and ground truth box is above 0.5 (usually assigned as positive samples in object detection~\cite{ren2015faster}), DUPR has a higher similarity; when IoU is below 0.3 (usually assigned as negative samples), DUPR has a lower similarity.
+Such property makes the representations easy to suppress the false-negative RoIs.